 3. The IMS AS, the DCSF and the UE-B handles the SIP re-INVITE request as specified in steps 2-9 of clause AC.7.2.1.

 4. If the UE-B accepts the session update, the UE-B sends 200 OK response to the UE-A through the IMS AS, as specified in steps 10-18 of clause AC.7.2.1, indicating the MMTel media has been removed.

+5. In the step 3, the IMS AS determines if the session is allowed to be continued as standalone IMS data channel after removing the media received from the UE based on local configuration or subscription data.
+If standalone IMS data channel session is not allowed, the IMS AS releases the IMS data channel session.